dae-cpp/dae-cpp/README.md

 Every call the solver will take the previous solution **x** (if available from the previous call) and overwrite it with a new one at the given time.

 But a proper (and more efficient) way to get intermediate results is to override `virtual void observer(...)` function from `daecpp::Solver` class.
 This observer function receives the current solution vector **x** and the current time *t* every time step and allows a user to get access to the solution at each time layer.
-An example of a simple observer is given in the file [perovskite_observer.h](https://github.com/ikorotkin/dae-cpp/blob/master/examples/perovskite/perovskite_observer.h).
+An example of a simple observer is given in the file [perovskite_observer.h](https://github.com/ikorotkin/dae-cpp/blob/master/examples/perovskite/perovskite_observer.h), also in [robertson.cpp](https://github.com/ikorotkin/dae-cpp/blob/master/examples/robertson/robertson.cpp).

 ### Step 7 (optional).
 Plot results